Divan009/divan009.github.io/about.md

 ---
 layout: about
 permalink: /about/
-title: A little bit about me.
+title: a little bit about me.
 tags: about
 headshot: /images/with_cat.jpg
 ---